jordelver/elver.me/uses/index.md

   [Apple Pencil].
 I regularly forget I have it, but I like it a lot.

 - _NETWORKING_ -- I went all in on Ubiquiti a few years ago.
 The controller software is really nice, and it has been solid for me.
-A Unifi [USG] brings Internet in to the property, which is distributed via [US-8-60W] switch, and [UAP-AC-PRO] wifi access point.
+A UniFi [USG] brings Internet in to the property, which is distributed via [US-8-60W] switch, and [UAP-AC-PRO] wifi access point.
 I also have a smaller [Switch Flex Mini] in my office connected using PoE.

+- _PERSONAL SERVER / NAS_ -- A custom built PC running [Ubuntu].
+It's a Intel(R)
+  Core(TM) i3-8100 CPU @ 3.60GHz with 22TB of storage comprised of 6 Western
+  Digital 8TB Red disks in a 3-mirror layout managed by [ZFS].
+I cannot recommend ZFS enough -- I had to recover bad disk and the process was much easier than when I ran Linux Software RAID.

+  It runs [Plex], and a few other services including the UniFi controller software.

 ## Desk setup